 - supports compliance with relevant regulatory frameworks, including the Higher Education Standards Framework (Threshold Standards) 2021 and the Australian Qualifications Framework.

-(2) This Policy applies to assessment, teaching and student learning in the context of all coursework units delivered by or on behalf of the University.
+(2) This Policy applies to assessment, teaching and student learning in the context of all award and non-award coursework units delivered by or on behalf of the University.

 Top of Page

 Section 2 - Definitions

 (3) The Definitions (Academic) Policy applies to this Policy.